mozilla-releng/relengdocs/procedures/misc-operations/screen_sharing.rst

 With ``-L`` the output logs of the screen shell will be saved in the current working directory as ``screenlog.0`` with incrementing integers if the file already exists.
-If you have colors turned on in your shell, remember that you can use ``less -R`` to view this logfile and render the colors, instead of wading through pages of terminal coding.
+If you have colors turned on in your shell, remember that you can use ``less -R`` to view this log file and render the colors, instead of wading through pages of terminal coding.

 Tmux